Sureuba/SENG-438-The-Amazing-Group-4/seng438-a4-team_4.md

 **3. Less than to greater or equal → KILLED (Line 161, Mutant 33)**

-This mutant changes the condition in line 161 in the intersects method:
+This mutant changes the condition in Line 161 in the intersects method:

  return (b0 < this.upper && b1 >= b0);

 The less than (<) operator is changed into a greater than or equal (>=) to operator.
-This mutation was detected by the the intersectHalfOverlap() and intersectWithinRange() test cases since they both go into line 161.
-Changing the less than sign would mean that the else statement (line 161) is automatically false due to the logical AND operator and thus will return false when the return value should be true, thus the assertTrue() method catches the mutation and kills the mutation.
+This mutation was detected by the the intersectHalfOverlap() and intersectWithinRange() test cases since they both go into Line 161.
+Changing the less than sign would mean that the else statement (Line 161) is automatically false due to the logical AND operator and thus will return false when the return value should be true, thus the assertTrue() method catches the mutation and kills the mutation.

 </br>